SPARE: Self-distillation for PARameter-Efficient Removal: Conclusion

 \section{Conclusion}

-This paper presents FADE, a method for unlearning concepts in text-to-image stable diffusion models.
+This paper presents SPARE, a method for unlearning concepts in text-to-image stable diffusion models.
 Leveraging on LoRA adaptation, the model provides lightweight modules that enable the removal of the forget concept.
 The evaluations in UnlearnCanvas benchmark showed that our method improves upon the current State-of-the-Art methods.

 It is important to point out that our evaluations are restricted to a few datasets such as Imagenette and UnlearnCanvas.
 Due to our method's characteristic of overwriting a concept by another, the results might be sensitive to the choice of overwrite concept, a hypothesis which was not yet validated.
-Furthermore, the quantitative evaluations on UnlearnCanvas were restricted to simple unlearning performance, and further testing are needed in order to assess the method's robustness to sequential unlearning, knowledge revival, and adversarial attacks.
+Furthermore, the quantitative evaluations on UnlearnCanvas were restricted to unlearning performance, and further testing are needed in order to assess the method's robustness to sequential unlearning, knowledge revival, adversarial attacks, and comparable efficiency metrics.

-For a more equitable comparison, it would be important to run the experiments in the same GPU settings as the UnlearnCanvas evaluation, thus enabling the comparison of the efficiency metrics of our method.
-Besides that, exploration on other benchmarks, different models, and additional tasks such as style editing or image classification could promote broader adoption of the method.
-Explorations of the impact of overwriting choice as well as an automatic selection of concept would further enhance the capabilities of FADE.
-Lastly, FADE could theoretically be applied to architectures other than Stable Diffusion, but rigorous evaluation in that regard still needs to be performed.
+The exploration on other benchmarks, different models, and additional tasks such as style editing or image classification could promote broader adoption of the method.
+Explorations of the impact of overwriting choice as well as an automatic selection of concept would further enhance the capabilities of SPARE.
+Lastly, SPARE could theoretically be applied to architectures other than Stable Diffusion, but rigorous evaluation in that regard still needs to be performed.